 So he builds a fantastic world on dinosaur teeth, composed of dragons and Gothic architecture.
 The engineering masterpiece that is honeycomb is cast and surrounded by industrious silver bees.
 A fox skull, in its inexorable crudeness, becomes a jewel nestled between golden scales and coloured crystals.
 And the Tuscan jeweller scavenged even further, transforming and fashioning pieces of jewellery out of a megalodon tooth a that is millions of years old, Palaeolithic flint arrowheads, lunar meteorites that have fallen to earth, insects in scintillating coloured livery, together with Phoenician, Egyptian and Roman artefacts.

-These extraordinary pieces become an exhibition projected into an imaginative virtual world, https://www.gioiellidaunawunderkammer.it/en, which can be visited virtually from 4 November to 31 December.
+These extraordinary pieces become an exhibition projected into an imaginative virtual world, https://www.gioiellidaunawunderkammer.it/en.

 Upon entering the website, we are immersed in a highly dynamic experience that leads us to discover the creative project.
 The twenty-one necklaces are placed among the marvellous objects that adorn Giovanni Raspini’s imaginative wunderkammer.
 Every jewel is presented with images, more in-depth information, details about the workmanship and the very particular materials used.
 Furthermore, Giovanni Raspini lends his voice to a number of short documentaries, where he describes what a wunderkammer is and how the necklaces were conceived and made.